 range of supports available to income assistance recipients and low income families.

-- It is important to refocus projects and place emphasis on programming that will
+It is important to refocus projects and place emphasis on programming that will

 address barriers to employment and reducing poverty.

 Coordination and better links between INAC's NCBR and the IA programs, and those

 It is recommended that Indian and Northern Affairs Canada:

 review the five NCBR activity areas to assess to what extent they are in line with

 provincial/territorial practices and priorities identified in the literature, and determine